ilyaperepelitsa/CV/README.md

 construction in the U.S. It's a part of the repository, can be found here:
 [FERC DOC part](https://github.com/VzPI/FERC_DOC_TRAIL)
 * snew - news (yep, puns) aggregator.
 Started with a few sources, shouldn't really be discussing them.
-Two sources at the moment, in
+Two sources at the moment, work in progress